dmbarbour/glas/docs/GrammarLogicProg.md

 Temporal semantics support deterministic merge of asynchronous events.
 This significantly enhances compositionality and extensibility, e.g. we can model processes interacting through a databus or publish-subscribe system.

 Temporal semantics can be implemented for channels by introducing time step messages.
-A reader blocks on time step messages.
-A process may wait, implicitly removing time steps from held input channels then writing time steps to held output channels.
-We might represent the balance of delay time steps and pending removals on input channels via an associated variable.

-In context of temporal semantics, a process can deterministically return that a read fails because waiting is required.
-A process can wait and poll a list of channels for the first channel with a data message.
-Logical timeouts are possible, where a process limits the number of time steps it waits for a message.
-Channel latency can be expressed by inserting a few time steps into a read channel when it is initially allocated.

-Time steps can be mapped to real-world effects, e.g. one microsecond per time step.
-This would be useful for scheduling effects in time-sensitive contexts such as music or robotics.
-Intriguingly, transactional interactions might commit to a schedule of write-only effects relative to an idealized time of commit.
+A process may wait for a time step, which implicitly writes a time step to every held output channel, and increments a counter var for every input channel.
+When a process reads a channel, if the next message is a 'time step' it will try to decrement the counter and remove that message.
+If the counter is already zero, read fails with a 'try again later' status, i.e. to require that the process wait a time step.
+Any number of messages may be delivered within a time step.

+Logical time steps are potentially aligned with fine-grained schedules in the real-world, such as nanoseconds.
+Thus, the system needs to optimize a few cases: compress sequential time-steps in the channel, and allow waiting on a set of input channels to model efficient polling.
+This feature can support programming of time-sensitive systems.
+Even with transaction loop applications, we could schedule output events relative to an idealized commit time.

 The cost of temporal semantics is complexity.
-The language runtime must clearly track 'held' channels.
-And it is relatively inefficient to push time steps individually, so a runtime must compress sequential time steps and accelerate operations that interact with time steps (e.g. polling).
+It must be clear which channels are 'held' by a process.

-I feel this idea is worth exploring, but it might not be available immediately.
-Ideally, I should develop the language such that temporal semantics can be introduced later with full backwards compatibility.
+I feel this idea is worth exploring.
+Ideally, I should develop the language such that temporal semantics can be introduced later.

 #### Reflective Race Conditions?
 Tentative.
 As Effect.